d-shapiro/wikiClade/README.md

 # wikiClade

-Work in progress.
 Pass in a list of species, get out a cladogram containing them.
 Taxonomical relationships are scraped from Wikipedia's infoboxes.

 Web version hosted here: www.wikiclade.com